 Claire the Humanist delivered another wonderfully poignant but at times, humorous ceremony.
 Anu and John also opted for a hand-fasting, traditionally this would include two pieces of tartan, one from each clan, but Anu brought a coloured material to represent her homeland, India, It was a lovely touch.

-After the ceremony, a glass of Champagne and congratulations, Anu and John wandered the hills and the heather a little, basking in the glow of the afternoon Sun, dancing and laughing into the Glen before returning to the car to cut thier wedding cake and head on to the woodland.
+After the ceremony, a glass of Champagne and congratulations, Anu and John wandered the hills and the heather a little, basking in the glow of the afternoon Sun, dancing and laughing into the Glen before returning to the car to cut their wedding cake and head onto the woodland.

 Lost in The Trees